F0lak/dm_open_ref/ref/verb/set/desc.md

 ```

-This will produce the help text+
+This will produce the help text:
 ```
  usage:
 tell target message (Talk privately to someone.)